9a. Earth orbits Sun?

 The structure of the radiation belt is not smooth but contains dips due to moons which absorb some of the trapped particles.
 One dip close to the planet (found by Mario Acuña) seemed not to correspond to any moon: examination of images showed at that distance a thin planetary ring, much thinner than Saturn's but of similar nature.
 Jupiter also has a bright polar aurora, observed by the Hubble telescope, caused (like Earth's) by energetic electrons colliding with atoms of the upper atmosphere.

-Jupiter itself is gas, mostly hydrogen, with colorful clouds of ammonia (see image), bands and giant vortices, some of them quite large and long-lived--like the famous "red spot" (a smaller "red spot" was also noted, and several smaller round features).
-The equator rotates faster than the poles (though the difference is not as pronounced as it is on the Sun), suggesting a flow near the surface from higher latitudes, returning polewards deeper down.
+Jupiter itself is gas, mostly hydrogen, with colorful clouds of ammonia (see image), bands and giant vortexes, some of them quite large and long-lived--like the famous "red spot" (a smaller "red spot" was also noted, and several smaller round features).
+The equator rotates faster than the poles (though the difference is not as pronounced as it is on the Sun), suggesting an interior convective flow between the equator and the poles.

 An unsolved puzzle is the reason why Jupiter (and to a lesser degree, other gaseous planets) should be magnetic.
 Certainly, the dynamo process associated with the Earth's core does not seem likely.
 Size tends to stretch the time scales of magnetic changes--though size isn't everything, as the relatively fast magnetic cycle of the Sun suggests.
 One factor is that under the high pressure in Jupiter's center, hydrogen may become a conducting metal, perhaps a resistance-free "superconductor."
 One would expect hydrogen with its single outermost electron to behave like the metal sodium--but the formation of the molecule H2 interferes with that behavior.
 Under very high pressure, however, that molecule breaks down.